ryanmcg86/budget-tracker/README.md

 **`process_csv(df, card_name, user_id)`**
 Parses a pandas DataFrame from a CSV upload.
 Auto-detects date, description, amount, and category columns by name.
 Normalises amounts (expenses stored positive, payments with original sign), detects payments/credits from keywords and category values, deduplicates rows that appear more than once in the same file (appending ` (2)`, ` (3)` etc.), and calls `insert_transactions(final_data, user_id)`.
 Returns the number of rows inserted.

-**`_filter_internal_transfers(candidates)`**
+**`_filter_internal_transfers(candidates, imported_venmo_transfers=None)`**
-Splits a Plaid candidate list into `(kept, removed)` based on known internal transfer pairs — currently: Venmo "Standard transfer" ↔ Capital One "Venmo", and Capital One "CHASE CREDIT CRD" ↔ Chase "Payment Thank You-Mobile".
-Pairs are matched on equal-and-opposite amounts within a 5-day window.
+Splits a Plaid candidate list into `(kept, removed)` based on two sets of rules:

+1. **Symmetric internal transfers** — Venmo "Standard transfer" ↔ Capital One "Venmo", and Capital One "CHASE CREDIT CRD" ↔ Chase "Payment Thank You-Mobile".
+Both sides are removed when matched on equal-and-opposite amounts within a 5-day window.
+2. **Capital One → Venmo funding transfers** — when a Capital One transaction with `bank_category = "Transfer Out Transfer Out From Apps"` matches a Venmo transaction with `bank_category = "Transfer Out Account Transfer"` by the same amount within 3 days, only the Capital One side is removed (the Venmo payment is the real expense).
+The Venmo side is looked up in both the new candidates list and the already-imported `imported_venmo_transfers` rows, so the Capital One transaction is suppressed even on subsequent fetches after the Venmo side is already in the database.

 **`_filter_refund_pairs(candidates)`**
 Splits a Plaid candidate list into `(kept, removed)` by detecting purchase/refund pairs: same description, equal-and-opposite amounts, within a 45-day window.
 Both sides of a matched pair are removed.